Potomania: Pathophysiology

-The normal human kidney, through suppression of anti-diuretic hormone, is normally able to excrete vast amounts of dilute urine.
-Thus a normal adult can drink up to 20 liters per day of water without becoming hyponatremic.
-However, the intake of solutes is also necessary to excrete free water.
+The normal human kidney, through suppression of anti-diuretic hormone, is able to excrete vast amounts of dilute urine.
+Healthy adult kidneys are able to excrete over 20 liters of water each day.
+However, maximum hourly rates rarely exceed 800 to 1,000 mL/hr.
+The intake of solutes is necessary to excrete free water.
 Under normal circumstances, this is clinically irrelevant.
 In the lack of proper solute intake, the amount of free water excretion can be severely limited.
 Without adequate solute intake, the normal functioning electrolyte gradient that pulls water into urine will be effectively destroyed.